 Yes, and no.

-Your child likely knows the mechanics of cleaning up.
-What you will teach is why they need to do that and why maintaining hygiene and responsibility are important.
+Your child likely knows the mechanics of cleaning up, but you will remind them why they need to do that and why maintaining hygiene and responsibility are important.

 Recognizing your anger or frustration as it accumulates is essential to prevent it from escalating and spiraling out of control.

-Visual reminders can also help you notice your emotions.
+Visual reminders can also help you notice them.

 Also See: Tips For Angry Parents

-If you struggle to maintain composure, take a time-out for both you and your child, allowing each of you the space to cool down and regroup.
+If you struggle to maintain composure, take a time-out yourself, allowing yourself the space to cool down and regroup.